rackerlabs/technical-blog/_posts/2019-11-19-geofencing-in-fsl-why-you-should-partner-with-an-expert-before-starting.md

 categories:
   - General
 metaTitle: "Geofencing in FSL: why you should partner with an expert before starting"
 metaDescription: "This article reviews geofencing or geolocation&mdash;a capability within FSL.
-We will cover what geofencing is, as well as how and when you should expect to phase it into your FSL implementation."
+We will discuss the definition of geofencing, as well as how and when you should expect to phase it into your FSL implementation."
 ogTitle: "Geofencing in FSL: why you should partner with an expert before starting"
 ogDescription: "This article reviews geofencing or geolocation&mdash;a capability within FSL.
-We will cover what geofencing is, as well as how and when you should expect to phase it into your FSL implementation."
+We will discuss the definition of geofencing, as well as how and when you should expect to phase it into your FSL implementation."
 ---

 Salesforce&reg; Field Service Lightning (FSL) is an excellent choice if your company relies on a mobilized workforce to fulfill customer needs.
-FSL is a platform that helps to optimize your staff productivity and make sure your customers receive a level of service that exceeds their expectations.
+FSL is a platform that helps to optimize your staff productivity and ensure your customers receive a level of service that exceeds their expectations.

 <!-- more -->

 ![]({% asset_path 2019-11-19-geofencing-in-fsl-why-you-should-partner-with-an-expert-before-starting/Geofencing-in-FSL.png %})

 This article reviews geofencing or geolocation&mdash;a capability within FSL.
-We will cover what geofencing is, as well as how and when you should expect to phase it into your FSL implementation.
+We will discuss the definition of geofencing, as well as how and when you should expect to phase it into your FSL implementation.

 ### What is Geofencing?

 Geofencing allows you to set up virtual perimeters around pre-defined areas and then create rules for these “fenced” locations.
 It uses a blend of GPS, cellular data, and Wi-Fi signals.

 Geofencing can add value to your business in many ways.
 It allows your customers to see how far technicians are from their location; it can also automatically let customers know if there will be a delay.
-You can use geofencing to automate processes like assigning work to certain technicians based on their location.
-Geofencing can also trigger operational activities, like a stock center getting parts when a technician is within a certain distance; it can also trigger post-event actions, such as closing tickets once a tech leaves the location.
+You can use geofencing to automate processes like assigning work to technicians based on their location.
+Geofencing can trigger operational activities, like a stock center getting parts when a technician is within a certain distance; it can also trigger post-event actions, such as closing tickets once a tech leaves the location.

-While Geofencing is a great enhancement, it is not is a catch-all panacea.
+While Geofencing is a great enhancement, it is not a catch-all panacea.
 You should consider several factors before implementing Geofencing.

 ### Geofencing requires planning before implementation

 While using geofencing at the beginning of your FSL project is certainly an option, it may not be the best idea.
 In order to get the most out of geofencing, you should first consider all factors.
-Far too often, companies skip the planning step entirely and as a result, encounter problems along the way.
+Far too often, companies skip the planning step entirely and as a result,encounter problems along the way.

 ### Things to consider before you start geofencing